Kothari Products Ltd leads gainers in 'B' group

 -

-Vinyl Chemicals (I) Ltd, Karda Constructions Ltd, Kakatiya Cement Sugar & Industries Ltd and Indo Thai Securities Ltd are among the other gainers in the BSE's 'B' group today, 26 May 2020.
+AMD Industries Ltd, Excel Industries Ltd, Kesoram Industries Ltd and Kirloskar Oil Engines Ltd are among the other gainers in the BSE's 'B' group today, 27 May 2020.

-Vinyl Chemicals (I) Ltd, Karda Constructions Ltd, Kakatiya Cement Sugar & Industries Ltd and Indo Thai Securities Ltd are among the other gainers in the BSE's 'B' group today, 26 May 2020.
+AMD Industries Ltd, Excel Industries Ltd, Kesoram Industries Ltd and Kirloskar Oil Engines Ltd are among the other gainers in the BSE's 'B' group today, 27 May 2020.

-Vinyl Chemicals (I) Ltd spiked 18.68% to Rs 98.15.
+AMD Industries Ltd surged 16.68% to Rs 15.11.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 1.76 lakh shares were traded on the counter so far as against the average daily volumes of 33259 shares in the past one month.
+On the BSE, 10949 shares were traded on the counter so far as against the average daily volumes of 471 shares in the past one month.

-Karda Constructions Ltd surged 10.39% to Rs 162.
+Excel Industries Ltd spiked 13.30% to Rs 622.95.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 2688 shares were traded on the counter so far as against the average daily volumes of 2181 shares in the past one month.
+On the BSE, 8913 shares were traded on the counter so far as against the average daily volumes of 4644 shares in the past one month.

-Kakatiya Cement Sugar & Industries Ltd spurt 9.99% to Rs 153.55.
+Kesoram Industries Ltd exploded 13.22% to Rs 27.4.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 19884 shares were traded on the counter so far as against the average daily volumes of 2421 shares in the past one month.
+On the BSE, 36863 shares were traded on the counter so far as against the average daily volumes of 9159 shares in the past one month.

-Indo Thai Securities Ltd added 9.95% to Rs 23.75.
+Kirloskar Oil Engines Ltd rose 10.30% to Rs 112.95.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 4056 shares were traded on the counter so far as against the average daily volumes of 4388 shares in the past one month.
+On the BSE, 13 shares were traded on the counter so far as against the average daily volumes of 1830 shares in the past one month.

 Powered by Capital Market - Live News